joseph-farruggio/create-acf-block/readme.md

 > Register and scaffold your ACF blocks through a CLI

 ## What this CLI does
-The `create-acf-block` CLI registers your block within the acf_register_block_type() function, scaffolds a block render template, and optionally preps CSS and JS..
+The `create-acf-block` CLI registers your block within the acf_register_block_type() function, scaffolds a block render template, and optionally preps CSS and JS.

 ### Usage
 ---